gycc7253/nusmu/README.md

 View the slides, hover cursor over the carousel to pause the autoplay to read.

 ## Settings
-Edit settings of this app
+Configure the settings of this app
 ![alt text](./public/settingsss.png)
 ##### Functionality
 * Account